TLBurnett3/LightField/README.md

 * WriteImg - Write hogels as png files
 * ProofDepth - Generate a proof image of the hogel projection depth
 * WriteDepthImg - Write hogel depth images as png files
-* SliceOblique - Slice Oblique images and write hogels by row as AVI files
+* SliceNDice - Slice Oblique images and write hogels by row as AVI files

 #### ViewVolume
 Defines a view volume transform matrix (VVT).
 The radiance image camera definitions are created from the VVT.